decentespresso/de1app/documentation/decent_user_interface.md

 **dui config**  _option value_   _?option value...?_

 	Sets the value of a global dui configuration option.
 Most options are boolean, and its value is coerced to 0/1 using `[string is true]`.
 Valid options are:

 - **debug_buttons** (default 1) Set to 1 while debugging to draw a border around "clickable" areas.
-May need to redefine the border color using aspect `<theme>.button.debug_outline` to make it visible against the theme background.
+May need to redefine the border color using aspect `<theme>.dbutton.debug_outline` to make it visible against the theme background.

 - **create_page_namespaces** (default 0) Set to 1 to default to create a namespace ::dui::page::<page_name> for each new created page, unless a different namespace is provided in the `-namespace` option of `dui page add`.